 You know when your friend finds a new product and can’t stop talking about how much they love it?
 This is called brand advocacy.
 Now, if your friend loves a brand so much that they partner with them and agree to create content in exchange for rewards like gift cards, cash, points, or free products, your friend becomes a brand ambassador!

-Ambassador marketing is about building relationships with people who already love and stand behind your products.
+Working with brand ambassadors is about building relationships with people who already love and stand behind your products.
 This ensures the most genuine and authentic promotions possible.
 These relationships are built and nurtured through a partnership in which you reward your ambassadors for advocating for your brand on and offline through assigned marketing tasks.

 But why is it so popular?